 Dirt free retainer sleeves for each lower cane bolt, with a depth of at least 3 inches.

-Double glazed polycarbonate security windows with three (3) 1” x ¼” vertical steel bars.
-The vertical bars extend from the top of the door to within 33” of the bottom of the door panel, with a maximum horizontal spacing of 7”.
+Double glazed polycarbonate security windows with three 1 inch x 1/4 inch vertical steel bars.
+The vertical bars extend from the top of the door to within 33 inches of the bottom of the door panel, with a maximum horizontal spacing of 7 inches.

 DOOR STOPS

 Overhead door stops, header mount with tabs and contact pads.